 QR Cake vs ME-QR: Free QR Code Generators Compared

 ME-QR is free but ad-supported.
-QR Cake is free without ads.
+QR Cake's free codes stay useful, and paid plans remove ads.
 Here's the honest comparison on features, longevity, privacy, and which fits your use case.

-QR Cake is the smaller, ad-free alternative.
-We also offer free dynamic QR codes, but the experience is closer to a clean SaaS product than an ad-supported free tool, and we have an official Canva app integration.
+QR Cake is the smaller alternative built around clearer trade-offs.
+We also offer free dynamic QR codes, free scans may show a short ad before redirecting, paid plans remove ads, and we have an official Canva app integration.

 These are two genuinely free dynamic QR generators with different business models.
 This post lays out the differences from the QR Cake team - including a section on where ME-QR is the better fit.